katie-truong/minimal-mistakes/_posts/2016-07-01-Brexit-sentimental-analysis.md

 ### About Brexit
 - The reactions to Brexit on Twitter are very polarized.
 There are people who are devastated, and people who are genuinely happy about Brexit.
-- People are also very sarcastic toward how Brexit turned out be (as someone said, "sarcasm is the wit")
+- People are also very sarcastic toward how Brexit turned out be (as someone said, "sarcasm is the new wit")

 ### About the analysis
 - Sentimental analysis by the function `polarity` in the `qdap` package works very well with straightforward tweets, but doesn't work well with sarcasm.